A Night on the Rim of an Erupting Volcano in Vanuatu

 The Crater Rim

-We parked at the base and walked the last 300 meters up a gravel path.
-The sulfur smell hit hard.
-The wind shifted constantly, pushing volcanic gas one way then the other, and every time it blew toward us, my eyes watered.
+You park at the base and walk the last 300 meters up a gravel path.
+The sulfur smell hits hard.
+The wind shifts constantly, pushing volcanic gas one way then the other, and every time it blows toward you, your eyes water.

-Then we crested the rim and I stopped breathing.
+Then you crest the rim and stop breathing.

 The crater is maybe 400 meters across.
 Inside it, several vents glow red-orange, and from those vents, every three to five minutes, an eruption sends molten rock — actual glowing chunks of lava — arcing into the air.
 Some of the chunks go fifty meters up.
 They trail smoke.
 They glow against the darkening sky.
 And when they land back in the crater, the ground vibrates through your feet.

-At night — we arrived at dusk and stayed until dark — the effect is almost hallucinatory.
+At night — arrive at dusk and stay until dark — the effect is almost hallucinatory.
 Each eruption illuminates the crater walls in orange light.
 The glow reflects off the gas cloud above.
 And the silence between eruptions is total — no birds, no insects, just the wind and the faint hiss of venting gas.

 The Sound